VISION STATEMENT

 DELIVERY

-Geography at Moorlands is delivered by class teachers or HLTAs following the ‘Cornerstones’ scheme of work which supports attainment targets set out in the National Curriculum (2014).
-Wherever possible, children will experience a hands-on, enquiry-led approach to geography; they will participate in purposeful fieldwork, exploring their local area and communicating their findings in a variety of ways during their termly project work.
+Geography at Moorlands is delivered by class teachers or HLTAs following the ‘Kapow’ scheme of work which supports attainment targets set out in the National Curriculum (2014).
+Wherever possible, children will experience a hands-on, enquiry-led approach to geography.
+Each unit will ensure that children participate in purposeful fieldwork and encourage children to communicate their findings in a variety of ways.

 COVERAGE